HP-IL Resource Page

 ILPer: HP-IL Peripheral emulator

-This version provides an emulation of a mass storage unit and a dumb alphanumeric non-graphic printer.
+ILPer is a HP-IL peripheral emulator using the PIL-Box.
+It provides an emulation of a mass storage unit and a generic alphanumeric non-graphic printer.
 It also provides a HP-IL scope that was very useful to test the PIL-Box and identify some tricky problems.

 My Visual Basic version is still here for documentation: